-Derived Requirement are requirements that are not explicitly stated in the set of Stakeholder requirements yet is required to satisfy one or more of them.
-They also arise from constraints, consideration of issues implied but not explicitly stated in the requirements baseline, factors introduced by the selected architecture, Information Assurance (IA) requirements and the design.
+Derived Requirement are requirements that are not explicitly stated in the set of Stakeholder requirements, and yet is required to satisfy one or more of them.
+They also arise from constraints, consideration of issues implied but not explicitly stated in the requirements baseline, factors introduced by the selected architecture, Information Assurance (IA) requirements, and the design.
 Derived requirements are developed through Requirements Analysis as part of the overall Systems Engineering Process (SEP) and are part of the Allocated Baseline.

 Derived Technical Requirements

 Derived Technical Requirements are those that result from the analysis and allocation of Technical Requirements to logical functional architectures that are developed as part of the Requirements Analysis process; or from the Analysis of Alternative (AoA) solutions done later as part of the Architecture Design Process.
 Derived Technical Requirements become the basis for the solution-specified requirements for the system model and are a ‘design-to’ requirement for the system.

 The process of developing deriving requirements is basically the same as for any sub-system.
 The steps are outlined below, with the addition of “complex electronics-specific issues” to consider:

 - Step 1: Allocate system and/or sub-system requirements to complex electronics.
 This is usually more than a cut-and-paste of the higher-level requirements because those requirements are often implemented by multiple sub-systems.
 The requirements have to be decomposed to state the specific requirements for the complex electronics.